derickr/php-code-of-conduct/code-of-conduct.rst

 Examples of unacceptable behaviour by participants include:

 - Personal attacks
-- Trolling, personal insultins, or derogatory comments
+- Trolling, personal insults, or derogatory comments
 - Public or private harassment relating to project concerns
 - The use of sexualized language or pornographic imagery
 - Publishing other's private information, such as physical or electronic